eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- You will play a critical role in being our innovative and passionate area lead architect that oversees the main front-end platform that powers splunk core platform.
 You will help forge technical, design, product, and architecture direction for our hybrid strategy that stratifies cloud technologies with desktop web, native mobile, and future form factors that will connect the dots for success with our customers today.
 You work across teams and organizations to ensure that the architecture and design are of high quality, stable, scalable and reliable.
 You will establish the technical architectural standards and drive the overall technical design and best engineering practices through design reviews, architecture reviews, hackathon activities, customer visits and engagement with Ecosystem Partners.
 	- Be a Technical Area Lead working with 175+ engineers
 	- Craft and execute the technical road map to develop the next generation hybrid cloud Application platform
-	- Integrate outstanding architecture principles and goals into the team’s projects through designs, implementation strategies, and project sequence
+	- Integrate outstanding architecture principles and goals into the team's projects through designs, implementation strategies, and project sequence
 	- Help grow, mentor, and shape engineering culture for engineering
 	- Work with product managers early on to craft product definition so that it can be built in a flexible, extensible, and robust way.
 	- Drive a culture of quality, technical curiosity, continuous improvement, and data-driven decision-making